Gridlastic/docker-gridc/README.md

       https: host.docker.internal:8001
 ```

 Note that the line `server_addr: ${GRIDC_ENDPOINT_SUBDOMAIN}.gridlastic.com:443` must always be present in any custom config file and is the only line in the default `config-template.cfg`.
 The variable `GRIDC_CONFIG_SUBDOMAIN_UUID_PREFIX` has special behavior when used with `GRIDC_START_CONFIG_TUNNELS`, see environmental variables.
 Also, you can provide the credentials in the config file although we recommend you use environment variables. http_proxy can be used to reach Gridlastic via a corporate proxy.
+An alternative to creating tunnels using a configuration file is to use the [Rest API][gridlastic-connect-api].